Frequently Asked Questions

 18. Can I use the results of the required tests I have completed?

 Many previous test results can be used and will not have to be repeated.
-The participating clinic will review your records and discuss any tests that will need to be repeated.
+Your records will be reviewed, and Atlantic Reproductive Medicine will discuss which tests, if any, will need to be repeated and why.

 20. How soon can the donor I select get started?